-Brian Oliu is originally from New Jersey & has taught at the University of Alabama since receiving his M.F.A. in 2009.
+Brian Oliu is originally from New Jersey & currently lives in Saint Paul, Minnesota, after teaching at the University of Alabama since receiving his M.F.A. in 2009.
 He has a B.A. in English from Loyola University-Maryland & was the recipient of the Buford Boone Fellowship during his time at Alabama.

 His work has been anthologized in Best Creative Nonfiction Volume 2, 30 Under 30: An Anthology of Innovative Fiction, The &Now Awards 3: The Best Innovative Writing 2011-2013, An Essay Daily Reader, It Was Written, Working Stiff, Continue?
 The Boss Fight Books Anthology, The Shell Game, Roxane Gay's Unruly Bodies, among others.
 His work has been twice selected as a Notable Essay in the Best American Essays series as well as nominated over fifteen times for a Pushcart Prize.

 He has served as the judge for the Flannery O'Connor Prize in Fiction, Booth Magazine's Summer Nonfiction Prize, the AWP Kurt Brown Prize in Nonfiction, and the Best of the Net Fiction Prize.
 He has served as Guest Editor for Sundog Lit's Gaming Issue, as well as the weekly editor for SmokeLong Quarterly.